By Karin Jakovljevic | August 28, 2012 9:43 amCategories:

 - Auto confirmation and change requests, via smartphone or internet.

 NimbleSchedule makes it possible to schedule more people, easier, and to more flexibly schedule better people.
-It’s the employee work schedule solution for companies that want to grow and that grows right along with the enterprise.
+It’s the employee staff scheduling app for companies that want to grow and that grows right along with the enterprise.